KWSNick/filmnight/README.md

 * Allauth auto emails are not pulling in all the correct details e.g. email address.
 (Rectified by manually adding details to base_message.txt).

-* Minus button allows user to enter -1 into the orderform when the page first loads.
+* Minus button allowed user to enter -1 into the orderform when the page first loads.
 However the form validation will not allow this to be submitted.
+(Rectified by using JS to check if the value is 0 after the page has loaded.)

 * Remember me button on sign in page doesn't perform a function.